| | | | |

 1.3 SUPPORTED OPERATING SYSTEMS

-1.4 HARDWARE / SOFTWARE REQUIREMENTS FOR HANDS-ON EXERCISES
+1.4 HARDWARE / SOFTWARE REQUIREMENTS FOR HANDS-ON

 1.5 NOTES ABOUT EBOOK EDITION

-2 SIM OVERVIEW AND IMPLEMENTATION
+2 SIM OVERVIEW AND IMPLEMENTATION2.1 SIM OVERVIEW

 2.2 EXERCISE 201: GENERATE A CATALOG FILE